nicolearagao/store_RESTful-api/README.md

-# Store simple RESTful API
+# Store API

+## Summary
-Simple store CRUD API written on Flask with Sqlite database and SQLAlchemy
+Simple RESTful Flask application created with Sqlite and SQLAlchemy.
+The API

 ## Features

 - user registration and JWT authentication
 - add, update and delete items from the store
 - get information about all the current items or get item info by name

+## Endpoints

+- ### Request
+POST  /register  username and password registration
+ ### Response
+201 - user was created successfully
+400 - username already exists

+- '/auth' - generate JWT token for registered users
+- '/item/<string: name>' - create, read, update and delete an item by name
+- '/items' - read all the items registered in a store

 ## Installation